zbm-dev/zfsbootmenu/docs/guides/_include/define-env.rst

 ----------------------

 For convenience and to reduce the likelihood of errors, set environment variables that refer to the devices that will be configured during the setup.
+Verify your target disk devices with ``lsblk``.

 First, define variables that refer to the disk and partition number that will hold boot files:

 .. parsed-literal::